25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Architectural_Patterns.md

 - Aggregates: Domain driven design pattern to group together entities.
 Grouping related entities

 - Value Objects: Things that don't have identities (`DateTime`).
-Validation present in the construct, no validation required anywhere else.
+Validation present in the construct, no validation required anywhere else...

 - Domain Services: Where logic lives and interactions between entities are defined